 Under the lead of the N9 CIMIC Branch, HQ MARCOM is conducting a regular Civil Environment Working Group (CEWG) to ensure the integration of civil factors into a comprehensive understanding of the operating environment.
 The CEWG is open to all HQ directorates that have relevant content to contribute.
 Examples are the NATO Shipping Centre, Military Engineering (MILENG), and N4 Logistics.
 The NSC is a main contributor, providing a non-military shipping picture and maritime pattern of life (MPOL) as well as analysis and assessments.

-With the further development of the NATO CIMIC Analysis and Assessment Capability (NCAAC) across the NATO Command Structure, the MARCOM N9 Branch's capacity to understand the civil factors affecting the maritime domain could be increased.
+With the further development of the NATO CIMIC Analysis and Assessment Capability (NCAAC), the N9 Branch's capacity to understand the civil factors affecting the maritime domain could be increased.

 REFERENCES-